Who Pays Closing Costs on a Home: Negotiating Mortgage Fees

 Negotiable closing costs

 Other fees are either optional or unnecessary.
 Or, there’s wide discretion in how they get levied.
-Be vigilant in negotiating these closing costs:
+Be vigilant in negotiating these closing costs on a home:

 - Origination fees because they’re entirely at the discretion of your lender, and designed to create a bit of profit padding in the event the total loan amount is too low to make writing the loan worthwhile.